HomeFeaturesPricingCompanyResources

 Blog

 That's why the recommended way to create a client portal for a Squarespace website is to use a dedicated client portal.
-Client portal services like Foyer are the quickest way to create a comprehensive Squarespace client portal for every need you might have.
+Client portal services like Foyer are the quickest way to create a comprehensive Squarespace client portal.
+With Foyer you can launch a full client hub, embed or link it into any Squarespace page, and be ready in about 10 minutes.

 How to Create a Client Portal for Any Squarespace Website

-To get started, head to the onboarding wizard, enter your name, email, and business name, and your client portal will be created within 1 minute (there's no payment or commitment to use the trial).
+To get started, head to the onboarding wizard, add your name, email, and business name, and Foyer will create your portal in about a minute—no payment or long-term commitment required for the trial.

 Foyer's Onboarding Wizard